for Veterans and the Public

 Will coinfection affect my treatments?

 With the current generation of hepatitis C drugs, the chance of curing hepatitis C is very high.
+Everyone with hepatitis C should be treated, with the goal of clearing hepatitis C from the body.
 Working closely with your medical providers will give you the best chance for successful treatment.

 Can I give HIV or hepatitis C to someone else?